310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

 - [Enstars, Midori]
 tags:
 - Song Lyrics
 description: "Translation of Green to the sky (Midori Solo) Song Lyrics by 310mc.
-By Midori from the Ryuseitai Album TRIP."
+Sung by Midori from the Ryuseitai Album TRIP."
 permalink: green_to_the_sky/
 ---